gphazon/Apex-Engine-Wyv/Apex/README.md

 **File > Dependencies**
 Hit **Add Other...** and go to the **Battle.net** tab in the window that opens.
-After logging in to Battle.net, change the "Source" of files to **Map/Mod Name** and search for "Apex".
+After logging in to Battle.net, change the "Source" of files to **Map/Mod Name** and search for "apex".
 You should be able to find the **Apex RP Engine** mod published by Xethyr.
 Select this mod and hit OK.

 This mod should now be added to your "Document dependencies" list.
 Move this